What is the Committed Cost?

 The initial stages of the hotel at a new location will be difficult to establish.
 Thus, the details at location 2 are as follows –

-- Shifting of the establishment from location 1 to location 2 has an impact on the main business.
+- Shifting the establishment from location 1 to location 2 impacts the main business.

-- You can even see at location 2; the hotel has to incur the annual employee costs with no change.
+- The rental is reduced by $ 1400,000, but still, it is committed to cost.
+You can see at location 2; the hotel has to incur the annual employee costs with no change.
 Additionally, it has to incur the relocation cost of shifting the hotel premises.
-The rental is reduced by $ 1400,000, but still, it is committed to cost.

-- Since the hotel is new at the location, it will receive fewer orders at the initial stages.
+- Since the hotel is new at the location, it will receive fewer orders in the initial stages.
 Thus, even the materials cost is reduced substantially.

-- However, such relocation has an impact on business with the pinch of committed costs and is difficult to alter or change.
+- However, such relocation impacts business with the pinch of committed costs and is difficult to alter or change.

-- Relocation means shutting down the business at location 1 & restarting at location 2, wherein the hotel has to re-establish its reputation, its goodwill & capturing new customers.
+- Relocation means shutting down the business at location 1 & restarting at location 2, wherein the hotel has to re-establish its reputation and its goodwill & capturing new customers.